IntelliProlog/IntelliProlog/doc/comp-prologs/introduction.md

 # Comparison of the different Prolog implementations

-[Prolog](https://en.wikipedia.org/wiki/Prolog) is a general-purpose logic programming language, initially conceived in the 1970s by [Alain Colmerauer](https://en.wikipedia.org/wiki/Alain_Colmerauer).
+Prolog [@PROLOG] is a general-purpose logic programming language, initially conceived in the 1970s by Alain Colmerauer [@ACOLM].

 ## Introduction

-In this section we will compare 2 implementations and an extension for these implementations, [GNU Prolog](http://www.gprolog.org/) the language we have focused on in this project, [SWI-Prolog](http://swi-prolog.org/) and the [Logtalk](http://logtalk.org/) extension that adds object-oriented elements to Prolog.
+In this section we will compare 2 implementations and an extension for these implementations, GNU Prolog [@GPRO] the language we have focused on in this project, SWI-Prolog [@SWIP] and the Logtalk [@LGT] extension that adds object-oriented elements to Prolog.

 We will compare these implementations across the following features and tools: